-- Care for mother and infant together in a private room. - Use Novel Respiratory Pathogens precautions (gown, gloves, surgical/procedure mask, and eye protection) - Monitor infant vital signs q2-4h as per local guidance and newborn condition. - Collect neonatal nasopharyngeal swab for COVID-19 (for epidemiological surveillance) 24-36 hours after birth or at discharge (whichever is earlier). - If suctioning or resuscitation required, move to designated area - If < 24 hours Novel Respiratory Pathogens precautions (very unlikely to be COVID-19 related) - \circ If \geq 24 hours use airborne/contact precautions (possibility could be COVID-19 related) - Expedite discharge (after collection of 24-hour newborn screen for inherited conditions and bilirubin) while ensuring dyad safety. - Ensure usual discharge teaching including discussion of contraception.
+- Care for mother and infant together in a private room. - Use Novel Respiratory Pathogens precautions (gown, gloves, surgical/procedure mask, and eye protection) - Monitor infant vital signs q2-4h as per local guidance and newborn condition. - Collect neonatal nasopharyngeal swab for COVID-19 (for epidemiological surveillance) 24-36 hours after birth or at discharge (whichever is earlier). - If suctioning or resuscitation required, move to designated area - If < 24 hours use Novel Respiratory Pathogens precautions (very unlikely to be COVID-19 related) CLARIFICATION, unless vertical transmission suspected - If ≥ 24 hours CLARIFICATION, or vertical transmission suspected, use airborne/contact precautions, (possibility could be COVID-19 related) - Expedite discharge (after collection of 24-hour newborn screen for inherited conditions and bilirubin) while ensuring dyad safety. - Ensure usual discharge teaching including discussion of contraception.
 Defer newborn hearing screen (ensure post-pandemic follow-up process in place). - If infant becomes unwell, refer to IWK/NSH care path for babies < 2 hours of age or ≥ 2 hours of age.
-Note: If infant is < 24 hours of age, use Novel Respiratory Pathogens precautions.
-Airborne precautions (e.g. N95 mask) are not required for AGMPs unless the infant is ≥ 24 hours of age. - Postpartum screening for women who were diagnosed with GDM will be deferred until the pandemic is over.
+Note: If infant is < 24 hours of age, use Novel Respiratory Pathogens precautions CLARIFICATION unless vertical transmission is suspected.
+Airborne precautions (e.g. N95 mask) are required for AGMPs if the infant is ≥ 24 hours of age or vertical transmission is suspected. - Postpartum screening for women who were diagnosed with GDM will be deferred until the pandemic is over.